eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_xml.rst

 | :file:`detector_2d.xml` | structure for a 2d detector |
 +-------------------------+-----------------------------+

-Code which usese this setup could look like this
+Code which uses this setup could look like this

 .. code-block:: cpp